 However, I find myself very disappointed with a referee’s failure to deal with a clear case of dissent.
 The incident occurred during a recent Everton v Liverpool derby match in the Premier League.

-Very early in the match, Liverpool defender Martin Skrtel and Everton forward Fellaini get into a tussle on a long ball forward.
-This isn’t unusual in the Premier League, but, for some reason, Skrtel felt particularly aggrieved.
+Very early in the match, Liverpool defender Daniel Agger* and (at that time) Everton forward Fellaini get into a tussle on a long ball forward.
+This isn’t unusual in the Premier League, but, for some reason, Agger felt particularly aggrieved.

 He quickly made known his displeasure with Assistant Referee #1, following an under-pressure clearance to prevent a corner kick.
 After getting to his feet, he briefly looked at referee Andre Marriner, and then directed his ire towards AR1.
 His protest included a point at AR1, the curse word we Americans call “the F-bomb”, as well as some others I couldn’t make out.

 But he wasn’t done yet.
-After play went on near AR1 for another minute or so, Skrtel still found an opportunity to shoot the assistant referee a clear stare of disapproval.
+After play went on near AR1 for another minute or so, Agger still found an opportunity to shoot the assistant referee a clear stare of disapproval.